mindplay-dk/unbox/UPGRADING.md

-Assuming your providers weren't reading from the container, which they shouldn't be, porting should be as simple as updating the method-signatures of your providers to match this change, and renaming the argument from `$container` to `$factory` to accurately reflect the role of this argument in the context of your provider, which is now boostrapping the container *factory* rather than the container itself.
+Assuming your providers weren't reading from the container, which they shouldn't be, porting should be as simple as updating the method-signatures of your providers to match this change, and renaming the argument from `$container` to `$factory` to accurately reflect the role of this argument in the context of your provider, which is now bootstrapping the container *factory* rather than the container itself.

 The registration/configuration methods of the API use the same signatures as in version 1.x, so this